Companies Should Embrace Personal Privacy

 - Need — Responsibility to protect data

 Many companies have poured tremendous resources into compliance.
 Others must change their entire business model or retool software.
+Some exited their businesses geographically or completely.
 Whether the reaction to GDPR stimulates or cripples the economy is yet to be seen.
 But it is something long overdue.

 Video: How data brokers sell your identity